 There is a risk of introducing and spreading pests and diseases through the transportation of goods, via infested wooden packaging materials.

 To combat this, the IPPC (International Plant Protection Convention) developed ISPM15, to address the need of heat treating wooden materials that are used to ship products between countries, which hopes to prevent the international transportation of diseases and insects.

 Many countries around the world have adopted the ISPM15 regulations for solid wood packing – which includes pallets, crates and dunnages – since its introduction in 2001.
 Despite its implementation date being almost 18 years ago, there are still countries around the world that are now only just adopting this requirement.

-Its requirements are different in every country, so when exporting, it’s really important to be aware of that countries specific guidelines as they may be different to the requirements you currently adhere to.
-However, in this piece we’ve outlined the basic requirements.
+Its requirements are different in every country, so when exporting, it’s really important to be aware of those countries specific guidelines as they may be different from the requirements you currently adhere to.
+However, in this piece, we’ve outlined the basic requirements.

 What’s the purpose of ISPM15?

 The main purpose of ISPM15 is to prevent the spread of harmful diseases and insects between countries, which have the potential to devastate ecosystems.
 By ensuring proper heat treatment to any wooden materials that leave the country – whether by boat, plane or lorry – this will limit the spread of pests and diseases.